ntapsol/anfavstcosizerint/README.md

 # anfavstcosizerint
-TCO Calculator for NetApp ANF with AVS (INTERNAL)
+TCO Calculator for NetApp ANF with AVS

 ## License
 By accessing, downloading, installing or using the content in this repository, you agree the terms of the License laid out in License file.